 The jawbone connected to your missing tooth or teeth can over time wear away.
 When this happens, there may not be enough bone to support dental implants.
-Bone grafting makes receiving implant possible surgery despite poor bone quality.
+Bone grafting makes receiving implant possible surgery despite the poor bone quality.

 Bone grafts can also be performed to address jaw defects.
-Patients can endure these defects following traumatic injuries or a tumor surgery, among others.
-For major jaw defects, bone used for the treatment is also from patients themselves.
+Patients can endure these defects following traumatic injuries or tumor surgery, among others.
+For major jaw defects, the bone used for the treatment is also from patients themselves.